-    Contrarily to the EC, the UN Rapporteur on Freedom of Opinion and Expression was “concerned” about these police manoeuvres.
+In contrast to the EC, the UN Rapporteur on Freedom of Opinion and Expression was “concerned” about these police manoeuvres.
 “Regardless of the lawfulness of the referendum, the Spanish authorities have a responsibility to respect those rights that are essential to democratic societies,” said the experts David Kaye and Alfred de Zayas.
-“The measures we are witnessing are worrying because they appear to violate fundamental individual rights, cutting off public information and the possibility of debate at a critical moment for Spain’s democracy”, they considered on September 28.
+“The measures we are witnessing are worrying because they appear to violate fundamental individual rights, cutting off public information and the possibility of debate at a critical moment for Spain’s democracy”, they considered on September 28th.

 The Electronic Frontier Foundation stated: “The Spanish government’s censorship of online speech during the Catalonian referendum period is so wildly disproportionate and overbroad, that its violation of these instruments seems almost beyond dispute.”
-From their point of view, government censorship of the Internet is prohibited by Article 19 of the Universal Declaration of Human Rights, and by Article 10 of the European Convention on Human Rights, “both of which guarantee everyone’s right to receive and impart information and ideas regardless of frontiers”.
+From their point of view, government censorship of the Internet is prohibited under Article 19 of the Universal Declaration of Human Rights, and by Article 10 of the European Convention on Human Rights, “both of which guarantee everyone’s right to receive and impart information and ideas regardless of frontiers”.

-    Activist Simona Levi’s movement, Xnet, was concerned about a “situation of persecution and very serious violation of rights”, such as freedom of expression and the freedom of political opinion.
+Activist Simona Levi’s movement, Xnet, was concerned about a “situation of persecution and very serious violation of rights”, such as the freedom of expression and the freedom of political opinion.

-    The Association for Progressive Communications (APC) called for the Spanish authorities “to put an end to repression and curtailment of freedom of expression online and offline”.
+The Association for Progressive Communications (APC) called for the Spanish authorities, “to put an end to repression and curtailment of freedom of expression online and offline”.

 - Article 19 of the Universal Declaration of Human Rights

 - Everyone has the right to freedom of opinion and expression; this right includes freedom to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.